-Founded on December 8 2020, The Royal Canin Foundation is there to show cats and dogs have a special place in society, by backing keynote projects that make the world kinder and gentler for both people and pets.
+Founded on December 8 2020, The Royal Canin Foundation is there to show cats and dogs have a special place in society, by backing keynote projects that make the world kinder, gentler for both people and pets.

 “We wanted to highlight the many benefits cats and dogs have on our lives and fund projects supporting the positive role of pets in human health and welfare” said Fabrice Mathieu, Global Sustainability Director and Royal Canin Foundation Administrator.

-The Royal Canin Foundation gives financial and organisational support for projects around the world, boosting the help that pets give to human health and welfare.
-Those projects cover three key areas: the health and welfare of working dogs and pets supporting human and medical health.
+The Royal Canin Foundation gives financial and organizational support for projects around the world, boosting the help that pets give to human health and welfare.
+Those projects cover three key areas: the health and welfare of working dogs, pets supporting human and medical health.

-In 2021, the Foundation Board will commit close to US$ 1 million to support more than 10 projects (chosen among 44) which Royal Canin Associates have proposed and voted.
+In 2021, the Foundation Board will commit close to US$ 1 million to support more than 10 projects chosen among 44, for which Royal Canin Associates have proposed and voted.